germaniumhq/mopyx/README.md

 You can also create properties on the model using the `@computed` decorator.
-This works similarly with a regular python `@property` but it will be invoked only when one of the other properties it depends on (including from other mopyx models) change.
+This works similarly with a regular python `@property` but it will be invoked only when one of the other properties it depends on (including from other MoPyX models) change.
 Otherwise calling this property will return the previously computed value.